vRP-Official-Developers/dunko_vrp/README.md

 5) Whilst in server.cfg go to line 111 and set your server name, make sure it’s inside the quotations.

+6) Whilst in server.cfg go to line 141 and enter your server key, you can get one from here.

-6) Open Start_Server.cmd with Notepad++ and put in the directory you have your server in.
+7) Open Start_Server.cmd with Notepad++ and put in the directory you have your server in.

 # My Server